slimbeek6/under-one-roof/README.md

 ![IMAGE](https://github.com/profjjk/under-one-roof/blob/main/client/public/assets/README/SuccessfulSignUp.png)

 For the SignUp page, we used the message response from this form validation to trigger a ternary operator.
 A failed response returns an alert-danger with the message.
-A successful response returns a success alert and a Login redirect link.
+A successful response returns a success alert with the message and redirect link to the Login page.

 ```javascript
 {message && (